Expose your students to live theatre experiences that enhance their learning, ignite creativity, and offer a new view of the world around them.

 Singing for the Stage

-Led by local Juilliard trained soprano with a critically renowned debut at Carnegie Hall, campers will discover how to wield their voice to project and perform, exploring song choices in a variety of styles, including musical theatre, opera, standards, pop, cabaret and jazz.
+Learn a singer’s secrets to earning the golden ticket.
+Do you have what it takes to turn her chair around?
+Led by local Juilliard trained soprano with a critically renowned debut at Carnegie Hall, campers will discover how to wield their voice to project and perform.
+August 6-9/Ages 11 and up.

 Instructor: Lucia Palmieri

-To Register in person or by mail, please complete the registration form, registration and cancellation agreement and the photo release form and return them in person or by mail along with the full tuition payment.
+To Register in person or by mail, please print out and complete the Registration Form, and return it in person or by mail along with the full tuition payment.

 To Register by calling the Quick Center Box Office, call (203) 254-4010 or toll-free at 877-ARTS-396.